ossobv/planb/README.rst

   - host-status (use this as main enqueue-view?)
 * Use hostgroup+hostname in more places.
 Right now the friendly_name is too short.
 Also, use unique_together, so the friendlyname can be reused.
+* BUG: Items added to /exclude list are not deleted from destination if they have already been backed up once.

 -------